The San Francisco Museum of Modern Art (SFMOMA) is in downtown.

 The SFMOMA re-opened in 2016 after three years of extensive renovations at a cost of $305 million.
 The result is a more light filled, open experience, with double the gallery space, and more connection to six outdoor spaces.
 The original 5-story Mario Botta building was expanded to include a 10-story building by Norwegian firm Snohetta.
 The new building has a white, undulating facade with a ripple effect that mimics the waters of San Francisco Bay.

 4. It boasts the biggest 'Living Wall' in America.

 The most striking outdoor space at SFMOMA is the sculpture garden on the 3rd floor terrace with a 30-foot high living wall supporting 19,000 plants.

-5. It has a Michelin-star restaurant.
+5. It has a restaurant named after the museum's founder.